jamesplease/api-pls-example/README.md

 DATABASE_URL='postgres://user@example.com:5432/example'
 ```

-Next, you'll need to create resource models.
-These are the definitions that
+Next, you'll need to create [Resource Models](https://github.com/jmeas/api-pls/wiki/Resource-Model).
-describe what tables and endpoints are created for you.
+These are the definitions that describe what tables and endpoints are created
+for you.

-There are two examples already created for you in the `./resources` directory:
+There are several examples already created for you in the `./resources` directory:
-`transaction` and `category`.
 Review those, and make changes as you see fit.
-For now, the documentation for a resource model is contained within those
-example files.

-Once you're satisfied with your resource models, run `npm run migrate`.
+Once you're satisfied with your resource models, run `npm run sync`.
 This
 will generate migrations from your models, and then apply them to the database.

 You're now ready to start the API webserver.